What are some questions I can ask my doctor about basal and squamous cell skin cancer?

-- Can you explain the different types of skin cancer?
+Can you explain the different types of skin cancer?

 - Has the cancer spread beneath my skin?
 Has it spread to lymph nodes or to other organs?

 - Will I need any other tests before we can decide on treatment?

 - What are my treatment options?
 What do you recommend?
 Why?

 - Will I be OK if the cancer is just removed with no follow-up treatment?

-- What are the risks or side effects that I should expect with my treatment?
+- What risks or side effects should I expect with my treatment?

 - Will I have a scar after treatment?